kozistr/kozistr.github.io/_posts/about.md

 #### _Data Scientist_, **Toss core**, **(2021.12.06 ~ 2023.0x.xx)**

 * Develop TPS (Toss Profile Service) product.
-* Various models to boost Loan Comparison product.
+* Various models to boost Loan Comparison products.
-  * Developed a CSS model only with non-financial data.
-    * Outperformed by about **~ 4%p** (on the primary metric) compared with the previous method.
+  * Developed a CSS model only with non-financial data and it outperformed by about **~ 4%p** (on the primary metric) compared with the previous method.
   * Developed models to predict loan approval and interest rate.
-* CSS model for the Perosnal CB.
+* Various CSS models for the CB (Credit Bureau).
-  * Developed a more accurate & robust CSS model, mainly targeting the thin-filer.
-  * Outperformed about **15%** (on the primary metric) compared with the previous method.
+  * Developed a more accurate & robust CSS model that mainly targets the thin-filer and it outperformed about **15%** compared with the previous method.
+  * Developed a model that predicts consumer proposal status.
 * Classify the category of the user review for the NPS (Net Performer Score) product.
   * Developed the RESTful API server to infer the deep learning model for the batch job.
   * Saved analysis time and labor of the NPS team.